Skip to main content

 Squad Memory

-Shared across agents in a squad.
-Stores:
+Shared across agents in a squad (goals.md, active-work.md, feedback.md):

 Managing Memory